dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

     // config.XXX
 });
 ```
 `services` is `IServiceCollection` interface, which can be found in the `Microsoft.Extensions.DependencyInjection` package.

-If you don't want to use Microsoft's IoC container, you can take a look at ASP.NET Core documentation [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2#default-service-container-replacement) to learn how to replace the default container implementation.

 ## What is minimum configuration required for CAP